-However, the frequent occurrence of ash lenses exposed in the upthrown block of the San Ramón piedmont may provide us with an accurate stratigraphical mark [Brüggen, 1950; Tricart et al., 1965; Rauld, 2002] (Fig. 4, map).
+[35] However, the frequent occurrence of ash lenses exposed in the upthrown block of the San Ramón piedmont may provide us with an accurate stratigraphical mark [Brüggen, 1950; Tricart et al., 1965; Rauld, 2002] (Figure 4, map).
 The ash lenses of the San Ramón piedmont can be correlated with the pumice deposits called Pudahuel ignimbrites, found extensively in the Santiago valley [Gana et al., 1999] and with lithologically similar rhyolitic pyroclastic flow deposits that occur more discretely on terraces of several rivers and are distributed at a broad regional scale, on both the east and the west flanks of the Andes [Stern et al., 1984].
-Stern et al. [1984] dated those pyroclastic flows at 450 ka ± 60 ka (with zircon fission tracks) and suggested that their deposition may have followed large eruptions (volume erupted estimated as ~450 km3) associated with the collapse of the noticeable Maipo volcano caldera.
-If the correlation of ash lenses embedded in the San Ramón piedmont with the Pudahuel ignimbrites and their inferred ages are correct, then the top surface of the San Ramón bajada is younger than 450 ka and a minimum throw rate of ≥ 0.13 mm/yr (≥ 60 m in ≤ 450 kyr) can be deduced for the San Ramón Fault.
-This represents about half the minimum throw rate deduced over the long-term.
+Stern et al. [1984] dated those pyroclastic flows at $450 \text{ ka} \pm 60 \text{ ka}$ (with zircon fission tracks) and suggested that their deposition may have followed large eruptions (volume erupted estimated as \sim 450 km3) associated with the collapse of the noticeable Maipo volcano caldera.
+If the correlation of ash lenses embedded in the San Ramón piedmont with the Pudahuel ignimbrites and their inferred ages are correct, then the top surface of the San Ramón bajada is younger than 450 ka and a minimum throw rate of ≥ 0.13 mm/yr (≥ 60 m in ≤450 kyr) can be deduced for the San Ramón Fault.

+This represents about half the minimum throw rate deduced over the long term.
 Conversely, taking the long-term estimate of average slip rate on the San Ramón basal detachment (0.4 mm/yr), the abandoned bajada surface of the uplifted piedmont would have an age of 150 ka, consistent with the inferred age of the ashes.
 Alluvial sediments and fluvial terraces in the Maipo and Mapocho river valleys can be unambiguously correlated with the uplifted San Ramón piedmont.
-Unpublished age determinations of these deposits (Ar-Ar ages from pumice rhyolitic pyroclastic deposits and OSL (Optically Stimulated Luminescence) ages of alluvial sediments (Vargas et al., manuscript in preparation)) suggest that the younger age estimate (~150 ka) consistent with the long-term slip rate of the San Ramón detachment is close to the age of the bajada abandonment.
+Unpublished age determinations of these deposits (Ar-Ar ages from pumice rhyolitic pyroclastic deposits and optically stimulated luminescence (OSL) ages of alluvial sediments (G. Vargas et al., manuscript in preparation, 2010)) suggest that the younger age estimate (~150 ka) consistent with the long-term slip rate of the San Ramón detachment is close to the age of the bajada abandonment.

 3.5.
-The scarp corresponding to the last event (s) and the seismic hazard now difficult in the densely urbanised outskirts of Santiago.
+Scarp Corresponding to the Last Event (s) and the Seismic Hazard

+[36] To find well-preserved small-scale scarps is now difficult in the densely urbanized outskirts of Santiago.
 Hereafter we describe what appears to be the last testimony to late scarp increments left for study along the San Ramón Fault.